-The Enterprise respond to a request for medical assistance from Dr. Ira Graves, considered by many to be the greatest living mind in the universe.
-Graves didn't want any help and the Enterprise was summoned by his assistant Kareen.
-He is a crotchety old man who doesn't really like people but is now in the terminal stages of his illness.
-He taught Data's creator, Dr. Soong, everything he knows and describes himself as the android's grandfather.
-Knowing that the end is near, he transfers all of his knowledge and intellect into Data.
-As a result, Data begins to act differently and becomes a cause of concern to Picard and others.
-Written by
+The Enterprise responds to a request for medical assistance from Dr. Ira Graves, considered by many to be the greatest living mind in the universe.
+Graves didn't want any help.
+The Enterprise was summoned by his assistant, Kareen.
+Graves, a crotchety old man who doesn't really like people, is now in the terminal stage of an illness.
+Having taught Data's creator, Dr. Soong, everything he knows, he fancies himself Data's grandfather.
+Knowing his end is near, he transfers all of his knowledge and intellect into Data.
+As a result, Data begins to act irrationally, becoming a cause of concern to Picard and others.

 Did You Know?

 When Data refers to Wesley Crusher's "childlike mind," Wesley responds by saying "Data, chronologically you're not much older than I am."
 It is established that Data was constructed in the year 2336.
 As this episode takes place in 2365, it would make Data twenty-nine, which is at least twelve years older than Wesley.
 See more

 Dr. Pulaski goes to the bridge via turbolift without once uttering her destination to the computer.
 See more